-With nominations for the 2020 Welsh Young lIberals by-elections for Policy, Campaigns, and Communications Officers still open, we reached out to Charlie Kingsbury to share his experience of being on exec.
+With nominations for the 2020 Welsh Young Liberals Executive now open, we reached out to Charlie Kingsbury to share his experience of being on exec.

 Charlie was Vice Chair and Treasurer of IR Cymru (previous name of Welsh Young Liberals), before serving as co-Vice Chair during the 2015 GE and then co-Chair of Federal Young Liberals.
 During his time on exec, Charlie helped to introduce Action Weekends around the UK and rebrand the organisation.
 He is now Mayor of Aberystwyth, and represents Penparcau on the town's council.

-Don’t forget that you have until the 7th June to get your nominations in to be our next Policy, Campaigns, or Communications Officer!
+Don’t forget that you have until the 8th October to get your nominations in!

 How did you get involved in Welsh Young Liberals and why did you run for exec?